ehcawen/watopoly/README.md

 # watopoly
 It is a final assignment of University of Waterloo, CS246, spring 2016.

-We(Zonghan, Kaiyan ,and I) were writing a monopoly game called WATOPOLY.
+We(Kaiyan, Zonghan, and I) were writing a monopoly game called WATOPOLY.